 At mailfloss we’re focused on helping email marketers get the most from their email marketing campaigns.
 We do this in a few different ways.
 First, we help email marketers improve their deliverability through the use of our email list verification service.
 Secondly, we work hard to educate email marketers on the various topics relating to running a successful email marketing campaign.

 Today, mailfloss had the opportunity to chat with Joe Pulizzi, the founder of Content Marketing Institute, about trends in the content marketing space and how these trends could have an impact within the world of email marketing.
+Here’s an article about content marketing from serp co if you need a refresher.

 Without further ado, let’s jump into the interview.